Upcoming Events

 Join us each Sunday at 9 - 9:45 AM for the new Rector’s Forum, an educational gathering in the Parish Hall with coffee provided.

 This September, Father Ethan will lead a guided tour of our Liturgy of Holy Communion, exploring specific prayers and the reasons behind our worship practices.
 Many find that understanding the words and meaning behind the prayers helps deepen their connection to Sunday worship.
+Childcare is offered during the forum for all ages.

 Everyone is welcome to join — come learn, ask questions, and grow in faith together!